merliot/hub/README.md

     docker run -p 80:8000 -e GIT_AUTHOR=<author> -e GIT_KEY=<key> -e GIT_REMOTE=<remote> hub
     ```

-(If using cloud provider, pass the GIT_xxx environment vars using the provider's sercrets to store the GIT_xxx values).
+(If using cloud provider, pass the GIT_xxx environment vars using the provider's secrets to store the GIT_xxx values).

 ## Environment Variables

-The docker container looks for these environment vars on startup to configure the hub:
+The docker container looks for these environment vars on build and startup to configure the hub:

+#### SCHEME
+Scheme used for hub, either 'http' or 'https'.
+Default is 'http'.

 #### PORT
 Port the hub listens on, default is 8000.